 Revolutionizing cashless payments in Japan.

-With over 55 million registered users (as of February 2023), PayPay is the country’s most popular mobile wallet.
-Half of all of Japan’s smartphone users are using it, and more than 2 billion payments made per year.
+With over 65M million registered users (as of August 2024), PayPay is the country’s most popular mobile wallet used by approximately one out of every two smartphone users in Japan.

 Our international origins make us diverse at the core